There have been many popular rockhounding and fossil-bearing

 animals with hard parts.
 Although the noted Marble Mountains

 fossil quarry is no longer accessible to unauthorized visitors,

-alike still remember with wistful fondness the days when abundant
+remember with wistful fondness the days when abundant paleontological

-paleontological remains could be recovered there--days of glorious
+remains could be recovered there--days of glorious exhilaration

-exhilaration when fossils of exceptional quality and scientific
+when fossils of exceptional quality and scientific importance

-importance came to light in the primeval rocks--those ancient,
+came to light in the primordial rocks--those ancient, wonderful

-wonderful trilobites that as a group survived for nearly 300
+trilobites that as a group survived for nearly 300 million years

-of course, trilobite hunters who visit the Mojave Desert must
+hunters who visit the Mojave Desert must content themselves with

 And now for the obligatory words of caution.
 Endemic to